 - 1. Assume that the observed binary variable is indicative of an underlying, latent (unobserved) continuous, normally distributed variable. - We call the unobserved variable a Liability - 2.
-Assume the Binary Variable as a random draw from a Binomial (or Bernuilli) Distribution (Non-Linear Probability Model).
+Assume the Binary Variable as a random draw from a Binomial (or Bernouilli) Distribution (Non-Linear Probability Model).
+Genuinely categorical responses, no underlying continuous distribution.